 Nour Ayadi, piano

-In 2020, her first CD featuring works by Robert and Clara Schumann and Stravinsky was released and presented on France Musique and the Women’s Radio Station in London.
+In 2020 Nour released her first album, featuring works by Robert and Clara Schumann as well as Stravinsky, which was broadcast on France Musique and the Women’s Radio Station in London.

 Nour is currently supported by the ADAMI Foundation, the Fondation l’Ambassadrice, the Meyer Foundation, the Fondation Banque Populaire Maroc, the Lieven Piano Foundation, the Centre Nadia and Lili Boulanger, and the Académie Musicale de Villecroze.

 Alongside her budding career as a soloist, Nour is studying for a master’s in public affairs at Sciences Po in Paris, where she is involved in cultural projects at the French National Assembly, the UN in Geneva, and UNICEF.

 After obtaining a master’s degree with distinction from the Conservatoire, Nour joined the 2021–22 class of artists at the Académie Jaroussky and is studying for an artist diploma at the Conservatoire of Paris.

 Nour is also interested in the teaching aspect of the musician’s profession and is following an educational course at the Conservatoire of Paris.
 This has enabled her to work on several outreach projects in partnership with the Philharmonie de Paris, among others.